ESP32DE/ESP32-PRO/tmp_docs/01_how_to_part_one.md

      You can talk over the PIC32 to the ESP32 and vice versa.
      Also you can write a USB CDC ACM code for the PIC32 with transparent
      UART connection to the ESP32 and so on.

+- Compile and upload the ESP32 Firmware to the ESP32-PRO
+  If you have done your "Hello World" for the PIC32 you can now
+  compile it and upload it to the ESP32-PRO board.
+  For this, on the ESP32-PRO on PIC32 side, you can use the USB Device
+  for upload as USB Serial COM Port and over the transparent UART mode
+  to the ESP32.

+  Depending on your used PIC32 Firmware you can example use DTR/RTS for a toggle
+  sequence and on match to your code, switch the ESP32 in bootloader mode.
+  There is an example code still in the test pipe and comes with the
+  pre release.
+Also you can connect by code PIC32 PINS with ESP32 PINS,
+  that switch the ESP32 in download mode.
+Also you can use OTA for download
+  a firmware to the ESP32.

+  ( ToDo: more detailed info and example code )

   This is the preliminary work copy for Basic's in this doing.
   Stay tuned for the release version.